 There are many bathhouses in the Old Town for you to experience, ranging in price from 38-102 GEL ( or $13-35 USD) per room, per hour for an average place.
 There are more expensive options if it’s within your budget.
 You can also save a few dollars by bringing your own slippers, drinks, towels, etc.

 Tbilisi has plenty of affordable options, whether you are staying a few nights or a few weeks.
 Hotel rooms start at about 38 GEL ($13 USD) a night, so you will most likely find something to suit your budget.

 There are plenty of Airbnb options for every budget, too.
 There are good apartments for under 44 GEL ($15 USD) per night, and more luxurious ones in the 88 GEL ($30 USD) range.
-Click here to save $55 on your first Airbnb stay.
+Click here to find your next Airbnb.

 The most affordable accommodations are hostels, which in the city can cost as low as 6-7 GEL ($2 USD) per night for a bed in a mixed dormitory.
 Some hostels do offer female-only rooms or private rooms.

 Be aware that hostel ratings are usually not accurate, as they are often skewed to make the hostel look better than it is.
 For instance, the hostel I stayed at, Midnight in Tbilisi, had an 8 point rating and was by far my worst accommodation experience ever – and this is coming from a seasoned hostel lodger!